Skip to main content

 2. Click the name of the export target that you want to add per-Deployment field overrides to.

-3. Click Export sharing and toggle the setting to choose either:
+3. Click Deployment Sharing and toggle the setting to choose either:

 • Restricted: Only share individually to Deployments.